alejoacosta74/blockchain-bike-rental/README.md

 - Implement a minimum rental fee (applicable when rental elapsed time is below i.e. 15 minutes)
 - Deploy an off-chain Oracle that updates the rental rate according to real time traffic statistics
 - Set rate according to time of day (i.e., low, medium, high)
-- Ellaborate additional use case tests
+- Develop additional use case tests
 - Usage of SafeMath library

 ## Use case tested